LLnCSoftware/mserve/README.md

 started servers, and so had a cold cache.

-The method we are using now, computes a "routing string" from the query as a hint as to what part of the database the query accesses, so that when a query runs on a server whos previous query and the same routing string, the data is more likely to still be in cache.
+The method we are using now, computes a "routing string" from the query as a hint as to what part of the database the query accesses, so that when a query runs on a server who's previous query and the same routing string, the data is more likely to still be in cache.

 We currently use the first argument to the query as the routing string.